 - To style with a flowy blouse, consider a 1/2 tuck in the front and back – leaving the sides out.
 Option to 1/2 tuck in the front works as well.
 Play around with the styling until you get a look you love.

 5. JEANS WITH A DRESS

-- Keep your jean fitted and cropped at the ankle – allowing some skin to show.
+- Keep your jeans fitted and cropped at the ankle – allowing some skin to show.

-- You could also try a flare jean, but then I would go sleeveless on top.
+- You could also try a pair of flare jeans, but then I would go sleeveless on top.

 - Avoid bulk at the waist by wearing pull-on jeans or jeggings.

 - For the dress, I like a shirt dress, better yet, one with a belt so you keep your waistline within the look.